mohamedabdelmohsen254/Algorithms-and-packages/README.md

 # Machine-Learning-Algorithms
-all the codes and examples included in this repo I implemented it by myself
+in this repo I will put notebooks I implemented it by myself